AshokGfsd/DAY03/README.md

 [_**Display all the country flags in the console**_](./display%20all%20the%20country%20flags%20in%20the%20console/)

 - I create a HTML file and added javascript file for this question.
 And file name: _**script.js**_
-- This script.js added all code's to get the all the country flags in the console
+- This script.js added all code's to get the all country flags in the console

 ## _**Procedure**_
-- [click](https://github.com/AshokGfsd/DAY03/archive/refs/heads/main.zip) to donload a zip file
+- [click](https://github.com/AshokGfsd/DAY03/archive/refs/heads/main.zip) to download a zip file
 - Extract this file
 - And open _**display all the country flags in the console**_ this file
 - And right click the index file and openwith google chrome